Users love to return to their favorite websites. Often.

 In addition to your already free-to-read content, you can offer other freebies that will put you under a good light for the user.
 Free consultation, guides, e-books– anything that can show them you're not greedy and you care.

-However, you should watch your freebie ROI closely to monitor your success rate and you can use these 4 strategies from Sherice Jacob at KISSmetrics to turn your freebie users into paid customers.
+However, you should watch your freebie ROI closely to monitor your success rate.

 Also see Element #2 for why you should give to your users.